-The BGS 1:50,000 solid geology map indicates that the solid geology beneath the majority of the site comprises psammite and micaceous psammite of the Kildonan Psammite Formation, which is part of the Loch Eil Group and Moine Supergroup.
+There has been no change to solid geology from that reported in the EIA Report (January 2019) for the Proposed Varied Development.
+The BGS 1:50,000 solid geology map indicates that the solid geology beneath the majority of the site, including the new borrow pit BP3 comprises psammite and micaceous psammite of the Kildonan Psammite Formation, which is part of the Loch Eil Group and Moine Supergroup.
 The psammite is a metamorphosed sedimentary rock.